methylene/sym/README.md

 Object[] lt = {"Lithuania", 65300, 45, 28245};
 ````

-Our client hands us a "rearrangement" of the header fields, and asks us to rearrange the
+Our client hands us a "rearrangement" of the header fields, and asks us to change the columns accordingly.
-rows accordingly.

 ````java
 String[] newHeader = {"country", "pop", "gdp", "area"};
 ````

 Fortunately, we can use the `Permutation.from` method
-to find a permutation that performs the rearranging,
+to find a permutation that performs this operation,

 ````java
 Permutation rearrange = Permutation.factory().from(header, newHeader);